mattwhittingham/zeromq-jsonrpc-example/README.md

 # zeromq-jsonrpc-example
-example using jsonrpc over zeromq experimenting with c++ and zeromq
+example and expermiment using jsonrpc over zeromq

 run app-broker
 run 3 instances of app -p 5560